 Women with disabilities worldwide are subjected to stereotypes and discrimination, based on both their gender and disability, which impact their exercise of rights.
-The CEDAW Committee has expressed concern in particular about stereotypes that place women solely in the roles of mothers and caregivers and stereotypes about women with disabilities that they cannot play these roles in society-and has recommended that states implement programs to overcome these prejudices.41 The Committee on the Rights of Persons with Disabilities (CRPD Committee) also recognized in its General Comment No. 3 on women with disabilities that harmful stereotypes about women with disabilities help perpetuate human rights abuses committed against them.42 Stereotypes include "being burdensome to others (that they must be cared for, are a cause of hardship, an affliction, a responsibility, require protection), vulnerable (defenceless, unsafe, dependent, reliant) and/or victims (suffering, passive, helpless), inferior (inability, inadequacy, weak, worthless); hav[ing] a sexual abnormality (for example, women with disabilities are stereotyped as asexual, inactive, overactive, incapable, sexually perverse); [and] being mystical or sinister (stereotyped as cursed, possessed by spirits, practitioners of witchcraft, as being good or bad luck, harmful)."43 These stereotypes then are used to "infantilize women with disabilities, call into question their ability to make judgments, and [reinforce] perceptions of women with disabilities as being asexual, or hypersexual...."44
+The Committee on the Rights of Persons with Disabilities (CRPD Committee) recognized in its General Comment No. 3 on women with disabilities that harmful stereotypes about women with disabilities, such as that they are dependent, burdensome, or asexual, perpetuate human rights abuses committed against them.37 These stereotypes then are used to "infantilize women with disabilities, call into question their ability to make judgments, and [reinforce] perceptions of women with disabilities as being asexual, or hypersexual..."

-Women with disabilities in Nigeria experience a wide variety of discrimination and stereotypes about their capabilities and role in society that are distinct from other women and from men with disabilities.
-Women with disabilities in Nigeria face higher rates of unemployment and increased barriers to receiving income support, and they are also more likely to live in poverty than men with disabilities.45 Furthermore, women with disabilities in Nigeria experience lower rates of education and less access to proper hygiene and care services.46
+Women with disabilities in Nigeria experience a wide variety of discrimination and stereotypes about their capabilities and role in society.
+They face higher rates of unemployment and increased barriers to receiving income support, and they are also more likely to live in poverty than men with disabilities.39 Furthermore, women with disabilities in Nigeria experience lower rates of education and have less access to proper hygiene and care services.40

-This treatment is often based on social and cultural stereotypes in Nigeria about women and about persons with disabilities.
-For instance, due to gender-based discrimination, women in Nigeria are valued less than men with disabilities, because men with disabilities can still inherit property and land, carry on the family name, and make family decisions.47 Stereotypes about persons with disabilities are also widespread, and society views women with disabilities as "less human, faulty, witches, less productive, illiterate and repulsive."48 Indeed, women with disabilities, particularly in rural and agrarian areas, are viewed as useless or unhelpful because they are perceived as not being able to farm.49 Due to the belief in and abhorrence of witchcraft generally, persons with disabilities who are perceived as witches may also be blamed for a community's misfortunes, including violence that arises because of conflict, a situation that is exacerbated by the fact that many persons with disabilities are already segregated from their communities due to stigma and poverty.50
+This situation is often the result of social and cultural stereotypes in Nigeria about women and about persons with disabilities.
+For instance, due to gender-based discrimination, women in Nigeria are valued less than men with disabilities, because men with disabilities can still inherit property and land, carry on the family name, and make family decisions.
+Stereotypes about persons with disabilities are also widespread, and society views women with disabilities as "less human, faulty, witches, less productive, illiterate and repulsive."
+Indeed, women with disabilities, particularly in rural areas, are viewed as useless or unhelpful because they are perceived as not being able to farm.
+Due to the belief in and abhorrence of witchcraft generally, persons with disabilities who are perceived as witches may also be blamed for a community's misfortunes, including violence that arises because of conflict, a situation that is exacerbated by the fact that many persons with disabilities are already segregated from their communities due to stigma and poverty.
+Family members and caretakers may also become frustrated with women and girls with disabilities who have long-term care needs, because there is inadequate social welfare support for these individuals.